StrandCC/Strand-Custom-Commands/Commands/Support Tickets/readme.md

 # Support Tickets
-A command group designed by TheRoboticon.
+A command group designed by Sobriquet#0001.

 > This command group allows the use of Support Tickets in your server and is primarily designed for Support services on busy servers.
 > Support can review tickets in a ticket queue, then accept or deny them with simple commands.